18 Jan 2022

 These discussions highlighted the need to include a financial mechanism to support developing countries, in particular SIDS and LDCs, to fulfill their obligations.
 This would include support to develop national actions plans with incentives to promote circular economy.
 Such support could be provided where they achieve the highest return on investment, for example targeting upstream measures and preventive action to reduce the generation of plastic waste such as providing incentives for industries to use more recycled materials and make plastics more recyclable.

 Other suggestions highlights the importance of innovative finance mechanisms to attract private sector investment, including scaling up risk investment.
 Extended producer responsibility schemes would also provide tools to ensure funding from the private sector according to the polluter-pays principle.
-Another tool that could be used is matching mechanisms, as well as a potential scientific and technical body to develop standards and guidelines.
+Another tool that could be used is matching mechanisms (mechanisms and bodies which can be used as repositories of opportunities, initiatives and providing support in the form of capacity-building, learning-opportunities and best practices exchanges), as well as a potential scientific and technical body to develop standards and guidelines.
 Examples of such bodies exist within the UNFCCC.

 A specific funding mechanism has also been suggested, whether a global fund or a dedicated wing in an existing mechanism such as the GEF.
 For this element, we should learn from previous experiences of the GEF and the GCF to avoid such delay in getting the proper appropriation and ensure efficient delivery of the funds.
 Finally, it has been suggested that the international negotiating committee includes a mandate to coordinate support for stable and predictable funding directed to actors with significant plastic footprints and vulnerable communities.
 Taking a gender and human-rights based approach was also mentioned.